mozilla/autophone/USAGE.md

                                 Use the specified directory as the current build cache directory without attempting to download a build or test package.
+          --allow-duplicate-jobs
+                                Allow duplicate jobs to be queued.
+This is useful when testing intermittent failures.
+Defaults to False.
           --repo=REPOS          The repos to test.
 One of b2g-inbound, fx-team, mozilla-aurora, mozilla-beta, mozilla-central,
                                 mozilla-inbound, mozilla-release, try.
 To specify